Home

 I am a Polish citizen, can I vote in Polish elections in Seattle?

-This may or may not be possible depending on the elections - as the polling station may or may not be available in Seattle in a given year - and additional conditions.
-For the most recent elections, in October 2007 parliamentary elections, this was possible.
-Polish News publishes availability info when elections happen.
+This may be possible depending on the elections - as the polling station may or may not be available in Seattle in a given year.
+Since 2007 typically there has been a polling station at the Polish Home in Seattle, or one could vote by mail.
+Polish News publishes election info when elections happen, see for example this note.

 Fot.
 'Fountain" - Hanna Gil